robertbraeutigam/scan/README.md

 The `language` describes the language for all the data, messages and descriptions received from the responder.
 The responder must honor this language preference if it has proper i18n resources to do it.
-It may however default to some other langauge if it can't do it.
+It may however default to some other language if it can't do it.

 Future versions of this message may contain new properties.
 Implementations may ignore